ozeetee/jqtimeline/readme.md

 *default: 6*

 - **events**
-Arrar[] : Array of events to be shown on the timeline.
+Array[] : Array of events to be shown on the timeline.
 Dont confuse this with javascript/jquery event object.
 The format of event object is given in next section.
 *default: null*

 - **click**
 function : The function to be called when a user clicked on a specific event.
 This function is passed with jQuery Event object and the Timeline event object.
 *default: null*

+- **monthNames**
+Array[]: Array of month names.
+*default: ['Jan', 'Feb', 'Mar', 'Apr', 'May', 'Jun', 'Jul', 'Aug', 'Sep', 'Oct', 'Nov', 'Dec']*

 Example :
 ```javascript